Apartment Living: First-Time Renter's Guide

 3. Research Utility Costs

 Probably the easiest way to research utility costs is to ask the landlord what the former owner was paying for monthly utility bills.
-Although, not very accurate, you may also try getting a history of costs from the utility company.
+Although it's not very accurate, you may also try getting a history of costs from the utility company.

 If you're really serious, you could obtain an HES score.